AlexChrisF/NewApproachForLaneDetection/README.md

 It's main feature is a region based lane detection, filters add probabilities.
 The point with the hightest probablity in each region is considered a part of lane.

+The projects architecture pattern is based on pipes-and-filters.
+So it's really easy to add new functionality.
+Furthermore a state machine is implemented, so there is a state based bavior for lane detection.

 It all runs on a Raspberry 2B at 50fps

 ## Getting Started